avalchanova/avalchanova/README.md

 - :mountain_snow: Always up to something

-- :world_map: Hobbies include: all kinds of sports, travelling, cooking and eating of course, and watching Ivaylo Papazov's courses :ribbon:
+- :world_map: Hobbies include: all kinds of sports, travelling, cooking and eating of course, React and TypeScript :ribbon:

 - :waxing_crescent_moon: I have a strong set of core values